hebermattos/scaling-app-rabbitmq/README.md

 ![img](./images/rabbitmq-04.PNG)

-With *retries* we can configure retries. for example: 5 attempts at 1 second intervals.
+With *retries* we can configure retries.
+For example: 5 attempts at 1 second intervals.
 Only after these attempts does the message go to the error queue.

 ![img](./images/service-03.PNG)